Pablo1644/Frogs-game/README.md

 - Click on a frog to select it.
 - Click on an adjacent frog to either move it up or transition it (if a sibling frog has moved up).
 - Arrange all frogs in ascending order (from 1 to N) to win the game.

+# Author
+Paweł Wągrodzki
+# License
+This project is licensed under the MIT License.